feedback-house/developer-portal/docs/api-area-update-or-create.md

 #### `address` [String]

-This field defines the Area that this area belongs.
-This fields expects a valid `AreaID`
+This field defines an optional Address for this Area.

+This fields expects an Address in the format `Streat, Number, Complement, Country`

+This fields will be post-processed and attempt to create a geo-location coordinate.

 #### `allowCandidatesApply` [{`true`,`false`}]

 If your company have the ATS module enable it will list this area as public places that candidates can apply to.

 This field is not required, when not provided defaults `false`.

 #### `tags` [[String]]